Polymer Analysis Blog

 • Category: GPC/SEC

 This guide covers some practical considerations regarding solvent, analysis conditions, and laboratory supplies needed for analyzing polyolefins by Gel Permeation Chromatography (GPC) or Size Exclusion Chromatography (SEC) technique.
-The data and recommendations presented here have been derived from the . . . read more »
+The data and recommendations presented here have been derived from the day-to-day operation of the and instruments in .
+Solvent Consumption and Analysis Time In Gel Permeation Chromatography, solvent consumption and analysis time depend mainly on the vial . . . read more »

 How to choose the most appropriate combination of detectors for high temperature SEC/GPC analysis of polyolefins

 High Temperature Size Exclusion Chromatography (SEC) – also called Gel Permeation Chromatography (GPC) – is the most widespread technique to characterize the microstructure of polymers.
-Different detector-configurations can be used with SEC instrumentation, each of them contributing to the . . . read more »
+Different detector-configurations can be used with SEC instrumentation, each of them contributing to the resin’s characterization in a different manner.
+In this guide we will cover the industry’s most used detectors for the characterization of polyolefins by SEC/GPC technique: two types of concentration detectors . . . read more »

 Comparison of Infrared detectors for GPC/SEC analysis

 By coupling GPC-IR and GPC-QC* with any of Polymer Char’s Infrared detectors – IR4, IR5, or IR6 – it is possible to obtain both molecular weight distribution and chemical composition information of polyolefin resins.
-Each IR detector was developed . . . read more »
+Each IR detector was developed with a specific application in mind, and their capabilities vary from one another.
+The purpose of this guide is to help you choose the Infrared detector most suited to your . . . read more »

 How to dry the resulting fractions obtained from a preparative fractionation system

 Preparative fractionation systems, like PREP mc2 and PREP C20, fractionate polymers by dissolving them in the appropriate solvent and then separating their molecules according to certain parameters, such as molecular weight and crystallinity.
-At the end of the process in . . . read more »
+At the end of the process in the preparative system, the resulting polymer fractions are still mixed with the solvent, so we need to remove the solvent in order to obtain the dry polymer for each fraction. . . . read more »

 How we make our GPC/SEC columns last longer (almost 2 years)

 As analysts in the Gel Permeation Chromatography (GPC) field, we know that picking the right columns and developing a stable analysis method is essential to delivering precise and accurate results.
-Even the most comprehensive analytical system will fail to . . . read more »
+Even the most comprehensive analytical system will fail to provide the quality of data required if the columns perform a poor separation or if the analytical process is not stable.
+GPC columns are at the core of GPC . . . read more »